-Actuarial accrued liability (AAL) \$ 2,136,000 Actuarial value of Plan assets - Unfunded actuarial accrued liability (UAAL) \$ 2,136,000 Funded ratio (actuarial value of Plan assets/AAL) 0.00% Covered payroll (active Plan participants) \$ 510,369,000 UAAL as a percentage of covered payroll 20.60%
+Actuarial accrued liability (AAL) \$ 2,136,000 Actuarial value of Plan assets - Unfunded actuarial accrued liability (UAAL) \$ 2,136,000 Funded ratio (actuarial value of Plan assets/AAL) 0.00% Covered payroll (active Plan participants) \$ 510,369,000

 Actuarial valuations of an ongoing plan involve estimates of the value of expected benefit payments and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multi-year trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.